sfc-aqua/quisp/doc/USAGE-omnetpp-gui.md

 In the list of suggested projects, check the only project that appears then click `Finish`.

-Once you did this, the GUI created two folders `.metadata` for the workspace and `.settings` for the project, that are ignored by the git repository.
+When you did this, the GUI created two folders, `.metadata` for the workspace and `.settings` for the project, that are ignored by the git repository.

 ```
 home/